Post-professional Doctor of Physical Therapy (PPDPT)

 How many years does it take to complete the PPDPT program?

-The PPDPT program is an eleven-month program (10 months if the student enrolls in a directed study during the program).
-The start date is the last Tuesday of September, but students can join at five-week intervals throughout the program.
-Since some courses are sequenced, it would take students longer to complete the program if they entered at a time other than September.
-The PPDPT is a 45-quarter unit program.
+The PPDPT program (prior Master's) is an eleven-month program (10 months if the student enrolls in a directed study during the program).
+The PPDPT (prior Bachelors) is a 18 month program.
 Full-time students will complete 12-quarter units (or more) per 10-week quarter.

 Can I still work as a physical therapist during the program?

 The answer to this question is a resounding yes.
 Not only may you work as a physical therapist, but it is strongly encouraged.
 The program is set up in a clinician-friendly manner.
 The classes meet Tuesday and Thursday evenings from 5:00 p.m. to 10:00 p.m. to allow for the participant to maintain part or full-time employment.
-Our typical student is engaged in full-time clinical work.
+However, international students on a student visa are not allowed to work off campus.

 How many students do you accept in the program?